jurca/reactive-component/README.md

   technologies that this experiment builds upon.
 Don't expect IE support since there will never be a new IE version past 11, but [polyfilling might be possible](https://www.webcomponents.org/polyfills/).

+## Demo

+1. clone the repository
+2. run `npm i`
+3. use a webserver to serve the project directory (most linux distros may use `python -m SimpleHTTPServer 8000` to run a python webserver on the 8000 port)
+4. open any of the HTML documents in the `demo` directory